RudyVane/Jobskills/README.md

 # Skill Extraction and Comparison API

 The Skill Extraction and Comparison API is designed to facilitate the extraction of skills from a job offer text and a user's skill matrix, as well as compare the extracted skills to generate a list of matching skills, a list of missing skills, and calculate the matching percentage.
 This API leverages ChatGPT, an advanced language model, to perform these tasks.
+This API will work as a Discord bot.

 ## Purpose